 upon the services or derive any benefit from them unless we have given our prior express, written consent and the relevant third

 party has entered into any supplemental agreements as we consider necessary or appropriate.

 PAYMENT OF OUR CHARGES

 You agree to pay our charges.
 We would ask that you pay any invoice that we send you, promptly.
-Invoices that remain unpaid after 14 days from the date of issue will be liable to interest at the statutory interest rate (currently 8% over Bank of England base rate per annum).
+Invoices that remain unpaid after relevant payment date as set out on the invoice will be liable to interest at the statutory interest rate (currently 8% over Bank of England base rate per annum).

 Please refer to the Engagement Letter for the fixed fee, hourly rate or other charges applicable to the work we carry out for you.
 An hourly rate quoted is broken down into 10 six minute units.
 Every time work is undertaken on your case, our charges will be calculated based on how many units of time (or parts of units) are recorded on your file.
 For example, a routine letter or call is charged at 1 unit of time equal to 10% of the hourly rate applicable to your work.

 Our hourly rates are reviewed from time to time and we will inform you in writing of any changes.